limitd/limitd/README.md

 export BUCKET_2_SIZE=25
 export BUCKET_2_PER_MINUTE=15
 ```
-> **Note**: Using enviroment variables for buckets has a limitation.
+> **Note**: Using environment variables for buckets has a limitation.
 The `override` config parameter is not supported yet.

 Start the server:
 ```bash